 You may find it helpful to talk about your experience of asthma with others.
 Patient organisations have local groups where you can meet people who have been diagnosed with asthma and have undergone treatment.

-If you feel you're struggling to cope, talk to your GP.
+If you feel you're struggling to cope, talk to a GP.
 They will be able to give advice and support.
-Alternatively, you can find depression support services in your area.
+Or you can find depression support services in your area.

 Financial issues and help